Easy to make with Baron potatoes! Learn how to make the traditional British dish "roast potatoes," crispy on the outside and fluffy on the inside

 procedure

-1. Bring a large pot of water to a boil, add salt and baking soda, add the diced potatoes and boil for 10 minutes until tender .
+Bring a large pot of water to a boil, add salt and baking soda.
+Add the cut potatoes and boil for about 10 minutes until tender.

-the boiled potatoes and gently shake them in the pot to roughen the surface.
-This step is the key to making them crispy.
+Drain the boiled potatoes and lightly shake them in the pot to create a rough surface.
+This step is key to achieving a crispy texture

-tray and coat them evenly with the aromatic oil.
-Bake in a 200°C oven for about an hour, turning them over several times during the baking process to ensure they are evenly browned.
+baking sheet and coat them evenly with the flavored oil.
+Bake in a 200°C oven for about 1 hour, turning them over several times during baking to ensure even browning.

 Key points of this recipe